 ACT Fire and Rescue's verbal reasoning test measures your ability to understand verbal information, think logically about written information, accurately draw logical conclusions, produce written reports, and convey information to others in a clear and simple manner.

 ACT's verbal reasoning test is timed.
-The timer is set for each test question.
-You are given 90 seconds to complete each verbal test question.
+The timer is set for the entire test.
+You are given 10 minutes to complete the verbal test.

-ACT Fire and Rescue's verbal reasoning test questions style
+ACT Fire and Rescue's deductive test questions style

 What is ACT Fire and Rescue's numerical reasoning test?